Why You Can’t Just Buy a Drone and Take to the Skies

 What Every Drone Pilot Needs to Know

-- Your drone must always be within your sights
+- Your must always be able to see your drone throughout the entire flight.

 Chapter 2